-In Maryland, an equitable distribution state, property and debts acquired during marriage are divided fairly and equitably, with the exception of limited circumstances/situations.
+In Maryland, an equitable distribution state, property and debts acquired during marriage (including your 401K) are divided fairly and equitably, with the exception of limited circumstances/situations.
 However, an equal division is not guaranteed by the law.
 Automobiles, bank accounts, businesses, jewelry, houses, furniture, stocks, pensions, and retirement plans acquired during marriage primarily consist of marital property.
 However, it does not consider a form of marital property any license or professional degree acquired during marriage.

 With the bulk of marital property consisting of the list above, one can expect that it might be worth a lot after marriage.
 In the event that you are thinking of divorcing your spouse, it would be sensible to preserve and retain your assets acquired during your marriage.
 For the protection of your financial and legal rights, you need to consult an experienced Maryland family or divorce lawyer.